 - Close collaboration with a number of organisations who employ Operational Researchers, Statisticians and Financial/Risk Modellers.

-Critical to our programmes is the opportunity for you to put the theory into practice, through case studies and project work in the ‘real-world’.
+Our programmes give you the opportunity for you to put the theory into practice, through case studies and project work in the ‘real-world’.
 An important feature of the MSc is the project dissertation, allowing you to work with an external company.
-Studying our MSc programmes offers the possibility of exciting and rewarding career opportunities and progression.

 - Statistical Methods